augustindbs/lse-course-finder/README.md

 - Statistics
 - Mathematics

-Regardless of the department, the dataset excludes courses that are no longer taught as of today (even though due to resits there may be present-day course data for these in the LSE exam statistics), and does not include new courses for which examinations have not yet taken place.
+The dataset excludes courses that are no longer taught as of today (even though due to resits there may be present-day course data for these in the LSE exam statistics), and does not include new courses for which examinations have not yet taken place.